Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: A space-borne -ray telescope based on oriented crystals

 \subsection{An oriented silicon-tungsten tracker}

-Let us consider now the case of a Fermi-like silicon-tungsten tracker.
-We see that the tungsten layers could be fabricated as crystalline~\cite{moore1996,kirsebom1998,chehab2002,artru2005,bandiera2022,soldani2023}: in case of a perfect orientation, this would allow the high energy photons to convert much earlier, as shown in figure~\ref{fig:Wcrys_PPenhancement}.
+Let us consider now the case of a Fermi-LAT-like silicon-tungsten tracker.
+We see that the tungsten layers could be fabricated as crystalline (\cite{moore1996,kirsebom1998,chehab2002,artru2005,bandiera2022,soldani2023}): in case of a perfect orientation, this would allow the high-energy photons to convert much earlier, as shown in figure~\ref{fig:Wcrys_PPenhancement}.
 This effect peaks if the incidence angle is smaller than the SF critical angle ($\Theta_0$), but it can be seen that even at relatively large angles ($\sim 1^\circ$) the average depth of the first conversion is strongly reduced (figure~\ref{fig:Wcrys_PPenhancement_anglescan}).
-This is much different from the standard Bethe-Heitler pair production, where the photon conversion length is $\sim \frac{9}{7}$~X$_0$ at all energies \cite{fabjan2003}.
+This is much different from the standard Bethe--Heitler pair production, where the photon conversion length is $\sim (9/7)$~X$_0$ at all energies (\cite{fabjan2003}).

-The higher conversion probability opens the door to two equally interesting possibilities: \begin{enumerate} \item develop a tracker with a thickness comparable to that of the Fermi-LAT, but incorporating crystal orientation -- effectively “plugging in” the orientation into a conventional, non-oriented detector design.
-In such a configuration, most on-axis photons with energies above 10 GeV would convert much earlier: in the LAT, such difference in conversion depth results in an improvement of the Point Spread Function (PSF) by a factor of two or three~\cite{atwood2009}, due to the reduced Multiple Columb Scattering of the e$^\pm$ before passing through the silicon detectors.
-Thus, an oriented detector could achieve the same improvement of the PSF as well, for on-axis gamma-rays.
-The proposed detector would behave conventionally for off-axis particles, while providing a reduced field of view (FOV) but enhanced performance for on-axis events;
+The higher conversion probability opens the door to two equally interesting possibilities.
+The first is to develop a tracker with a thickness comparable to that of the Fermi-LAT, but incorporating crystal orientation -- effectively plugging in the orientation into a conventional, non-oriented detector design.
+In such a configuration, {most on-axis high-energy photons would convert much earlier than normal, at depths comparable to the thickness of the TKR front sector.
+In the LAT, the PSF for front-converting events is better than the back-converting by a factor of two or three (\cite{atwood2009}), due to the reduced MCS of the e$^\pm$ before passing through the silicon detectors.
+Thus, an oriented detector with a Fermi-LAT-like structure could achieve the front PSF for all on-axis high-energy gamma rays, not only for the front-converting ones.
+In practice, this would lead to an average improvement of the PSF by a factor of $2-3$, visible from around 10~GeV (the SF scale) up to hundreds of gigaelectronvolts.
+At even higher energies, the PSF would still be limited by the tracker plane-to-plane spacing and the SSD strip pitch.} In summary, such a detector would behave conventionally for off-axis particles, while providing a reduced field of view (FOV) but enhanced performance for on-axis events.